UrielCh/api-ovh-node/code/api/README.md

 ids = await alertApi.$get();
 ```

-### certificat management
+### certificate management

-The Api can query for a new certificat by oppening a new browser.
+The Api can query for a new certificate by opening a new browser.

 The activated consumerKey can be store in a cache file if `certCache` option is provided.